ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 Try making it all by yourself!
 If you get lost, just look for instructions below.
 Now, stop scrolling! 😃
 :::

-Create a new type called `Heart` and set a corresponding sprite.
+Create a new template called `Heart` and set a corresponding sprite.
 Add this code to its "On Step" tab:

 ```js
 if (ct.place.meet(this, this.x, this.y, 'Robot')) {